Curriculum Guide · Courses

 The Workshop will use a "case study" approach to address the myriad technical, practical and strategic issues involved in counseling a company as it evolves from a tech start-up operating out of its founder's garage (in the first week of the semester) to a Fortune 100 global powerhouse with operations on every continent.
 Each week's hypothetical case study will consist of a fact pattern, including financial and operational data, presenting a set of business objectives and/or problems to resolve.
 The class will be divided into separate "law firms" of 3 or so students per firm.
 Each firm will be asked each week to undertake a new project for the senior partner/client relating to the facts and requests for advice/assistance set forth in the case study.
 Members of the firm will then collaborate on a brief written product for presentation and discussion during the next week's session.
 The form, format and audience for the deliverable will vary from week to week --a technical tax law memo for the VP-Tax, a tax/financial analysis for the CFO, a strategic powerpoint presentation to the CEO or Board, a submission to a foreign tax administration, a legislative, treaty or regulatory proposal, an outline for an oral argument in an international tax case before a Federal Circuit panel.
 The objective of the exercise will also vary from week to week --for example, a pre-filing conference memo aimed at persuading the IRS National Office international rulings personnel to respond favorably if a request is filed on a cross-border spinoff; the executive summary of a Competent Authority request to resolve a withholding tax interpretative issue under an applicable treaty; strategic analysis and recommendations regarding the most tax effective approach to bring products to the EU or APAC market, to finance an international acquisition or to tax-effect losses incurred in a particular country operations.
 The seminar's final exercise will involve yet another twist in the company's life cycle.
 First Class Mandatory

-Prerequisite: Corporate Income Taxation I (or the JD course, Tax II) and a course in international taxation.
+Prerequisite: Prior or concurrent enrollment in Corporate Income Taxation I (or the JD course, Taxation II) and a course in international taxation.